-The Council recommends that a regional dialogue be initiated to discuss the creation of a workgroup to focus on addressing fish propagation in the basin.
-This workgroup1 should develop an approach to assist in prioritizing research questions, to better align ongoing effectiveness of fish propagation projects in the program and serve to inform the 2021 Anadromous Habitat and Hatchery category review.
+The Council recommends that a regional dialogue be initiated at the February 2019 Regional Coordination Forum, to discuss the creation of a workgroup that would focus on addressing fish propagation issues in the basin and prioritizing related research questions.
+Specific issues for further discussion include minijack production, supplementation research, and relative reproductive success.
+The anticipated outcomes of a workgroup's tasks could result in more effective coordination of fish propagation projects in the program and would inform the 2021 Anadromous Habitat and Hatchery category review.

-3. Information Sharing
+3. Information Sharing and Reporting